-Our affordable ovulation strip tests come with two lines – the test and the control line.
-After taking every test, the control line needs to be visible to confirm that the strip is working as expected.
-If you get two coloured lines on the test strip, then it means your result is positive.
+Our Australian ovulation strip tests come with two lines – the test and the control line.
+After every test, the control line must be visible to confirm that the strip works as expected.
+If you get two coloured lines on the test strip, your result is positive.
 Ideally, the test line must appear darker than the control line.

 Frequently asked questions

 Why is it advisable to use an ovulation strip test with 25mIU/mL sensitivity?